Mappin baronets

-The Mappin Baronetcy, of Thornbury in the Township of Upper Hallam in the Parish of Sheffield in the West Riding of the County of York, was a title in the Baronetage of the United Kingdom.
-It was created on 27 August 1886 for the factory owner and Liberal politician Frederick Mappin.
-The title became extinct on the death of the sixth Baronet in 1975.
+The Mappin baronetcy, of Thornbury in the Township of Upper Hallam in the Parish of Sheffield, in the West Riding of the County of York, was a title in the Baronetage of the United Kingdom.
+It was created on 27 August 1886 for the industrialist and politician Frederick Mappin.
+He was Mayor of Sheffield in 1877 and Member of Parliament for East Retford from 1880 to 1885, for Hallamshire from 1885 to 1906.

+The title became extinct on the death of the 6th Baronet in 1975.